 AFRs are updated each month in response to ever-changing bond market conditions.
 So rates may not stay this low indefinitely.

 For example, if you decide to lend $50,000 to your daughter, you could charge the mid-term AFR (only 0.38% in October 2020) for a 108-month loan (nine years).
 She can pay that same low rate for the entire loan term with the government's blessing.
 Say you want to make it a 15-year loan instead.
 No problem.
-Just charge a rate equal to the long-term AFR (2.56% in January of 2018).
+Just charge a rate equal to the long-term AFR (1.12% for October 2020).
 Your daughter can pay that same low rate for the entire 15-year loan term.